 Over the next few years, she continued to grow and the meds worked well for her.
 The holter monitors began to look better and better.
 In January 2016 the family welcomed a new addition, Zoe Jayne.
 At Bella's appointment in June of 2017, her electrophysiologist at Boston Children's decided to take her off all medications to see how her heart would respond.
 Bella had a follow-up holter monitor in January of 2018 that was perfect.
 The Bills moved to Virginia in 2020 but still run the organization and annual ride.
 Bella is still medication free to this day and will be a Freshman in high school next year.
 Her and Zoe both help tremendously with the organization and annual event.
 Bella continues with annual check ups with her Cardiologist at Boston Children's Hospital via CHKD here in Norfolk, VA.
-The Bills family is so happy that they have the opportunity to organize this ride to help out people who have found themselves in a similar stressful situation.
+The Bills family and the BHR volunteers are so happy that they have the opportunity to organize this ride to help out people who have found themselves in a similar situation.

 REQUEST A CARE PACKAGE